TryGhost/node-sqlite3/README.md

 THANKS
 ------

-Many thanks to Eric Fredricksen for his synchronous driver on which this was based.
+Many thanks to Eric Fredricksen for his synchronous driver on which this driver was originally based.

 * http://github.com/grumdrig/node-sqlite/
 * http://grumdrig.com/node-sqlite/